Getting Started

 Federal Student Aid:

-• Provides nearly 70% of student aid under Loans, Grants and Work/study programs.
+• Provides student aid under Loans, Grants and Work/study programs.

 • Available to all need-based applicants; some loans and competitive scholarships for non need-based.

-• Perkins Loans for the most needy undergraduates; through participating schools.
+• Perkins Loans – for the undergraduates with the most need; through participating schools.

-Named for Member of Congress or other prominent individual (such as Fulbright)
+Some are named for Member of Congress or other prominent individual (such as theΒ Fulbright)

 Merit-based and highly competitive.